momasta/omasta.net/README.md

 `{{< gallery "memes" >}}`
 * Takes a single parameter: name of a subdirectory in [assets/images/](assets/images)

-### Modifications and Added Features:
+### Modifications and Added Features
 * Replaced Lightbox2 with [Photoswipe](https://github.com/dimsemenov/PhotoSwipe).
 * Captions based on filenames.
 * Images sorted by date.
 * WebP thumbnails
   - Short hashes for filenames.
   - Stored in a `t/` subdirectory, out of the way.
-  - 1x and 2x variants for srcset.
+  - 1x and 2x DPR variants for srcset.
   - Adds `loading="eager"` to the first 12 thumbnails, and `loading="lazy"` for the rest.
   - GIF support (uses the actual file as a thumbnail).
 * Accessibility markup